betterscientificsoftware/bssw.io/CuratedContent/ContributorAgreements.md

-# An introduction to Contributor Agreements
+# An Introduction to Contributor Agreements
 Have you heard of Contributor Agreements?
 Learn more about these agreements to proactively avoid future legal issues and code disputes.

 Resource information | Details
 :--- | :---
-Name  | Contributor Agreements
+Resource name  | Contributor Agreements
 Website | http://contributoragreements.org/
 Focus | Copyright, Code contributions and Licensing